-To know the answers to these questions above, you must read this article.
+You must read this article to know the answers to the questions above.
 So let's get straight to it!

 What Means NTFS Allocation Unit Size

-The size of your allocation unit will be equal to the size of an empty file.
-If you have several small files but a large allocation size, every file on your drive will need to be at least this huge, which could consume a lot of space on your hard drive.
-To utilize an extreme example, in case you possess 1MB NTFS allocation size and 10 8KB files, each of them will consume 1MB.
+Your allocation unit's size will equal the size of an empty file.
+If you have several small files but a large allocation size, every file on your drive must be at least this huge, which could consume a lot of space on your hard drive.
+To utilize an extreme example, if you possess 1MB NTFS allocation size and 10 8KB files, each will consume 1MB.
 10MB would be the entire drive space, not 80KB.
 Therefore, it can be seen that it's enough squandered space!

 Usually, 4 Kilobytes is the most common NTFS allocation unit size nowadays.
 When you keep your allocation unit size small, a higher allocation time will be required, leading to a slower PC.
 However, it will take maximum disk space if it's too big.